SDGforskning/sdg-strings/SDG11_query_action_WoS.md

 >
 > No suitable replacement indicator was proposed.
 The global statistical community is encouraged to work to develop an indicator that could be proposed for the 2025 comprehensive review.
 See E/CN.3/2020/2, paragraph 23.

-This target is interpreted as concerning only LDCs and local materials or LDCs and their construction industry.
+This target is interpreted to cover research about LDCs and local building materials or LDCs and their construction industry.
 It is about providing financial or technical assistance for the building and construction industry in order for them to use local materials.
 Local materials are defined as: ..."“local building material”, the term is used to refer to materials of which the entire production process takes place within the same region."

-Reference document: http://uis.unesco.org/sites/default/files/documents/sdg11-synthesis-report-2018-en.pdf.
-Countries from SDG14.
+Terms were taken from the SDG 11 Synthesis Report from the 2018 High Level Political Forum (<a id="hlpf2018">[United Nations, 2018](#f7)</a>).
+Our classification of countries as least developed countries (LDCs) is taken from the Statistical Annex of United Nations World Economic Situation and Prospects (tables F, H and I) (<a id="UNLDCs">[United Nations, 2016, 2017, 2018, 2019, 2020, 2021](#f8)</a>).

 This query consists of 2 phrases.